teozern1/tp/docs/UserGuide.md

 Example: `attn 1 se/S1`

-### Adds an assignment
+### Adds an assignment `addAssignment`
-Adds a new assingment to the application.
-Fails if the index is not valid
+Adds a new assignment to the system.
+Fails if the name given is blank.

+Format: `addAssignment assgn/ ASSIGNMENT_TITLE`

+Example: `addAssignment assgn/ Assignment 1`

 --------------------------------------------------------------------------------------------------------------------